alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

         .Map(ComputeJwtExpiry)                    // Maybe<Result<TimeSpan,string>>
         .Map(r => r.Bind(EnsureMinimumLifetime)); // Maybe<Result<RefreshPlan,string>> (type changes here)
 ```

+Notice the final type is a `Result` nested inside a `Maybe`.
+This is a common and powerful pattern!
+It correctly models a situation where the entire operation might not apply (`Maybe`), and if it does, it can either succeed or fail (`Result`).

 The configuration is optional, so `Maybe` controls whether any checks run at all.
 If there **is** a config, `Map` applies the pure `ComputeJwtExpiry` and yields a `Result` (no exceptions thrown—errors are returned as `Err`).
 The second `Map` then lifts a `Bind` that converts a successful `TimeSpan` into a different success type (`RefreshPlan`).
 We’re **not** calling `Match` here; the pipeline stays composable as a `Maybe<Result<RefreshPlan,string>>`, and you can handle it once at the boundary later.